Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 6. Applied Statistics for the Liberal Arts (MATH 111)

 5. A course designated as having a community engagement component.
 This course may not be fulfilled by the Introduction to Urban Studies (URBN 201) course.
 This course may also count as an elective or requirement for the major.
+Courses that fulfill this requirement include the following.
+Other courses may fulfill this requirement, and will require permission of the Chair of Urban Studies.

 6. Urban Studies 385: Senior Research Design